 • Suicide—In some extreme cases, a person who fails to follow through with a standard of care could be held responsible if the person in their care commits suicide.
 This is especially true for therapists and doctors.

-Wrongful death lawsuits are very long and complicated affairs that often take place in offices instead of courtrooms.
+Wrongful death settlement is a very long and complicated affair that often take place in offices instead of courtrooms.
 This is not the dramatic court case that you see on a TV drama or movie with screaming attorneys and histrionic testimony from surprise witnesses.
 The claim can actually often be negotiated by attorneys without having to go to trial at all.
 However, should the suit move forward, it will follow a general pattern including:

 • Discovery.
 The discovery period is where evidence is gathered by both sides including interviews and formal depositions as well as the exchange of documents.

 • Pre-Trial Motions.
 These are argued before a judge and maybe about formalizing what evidence can and cannot be presented during the actual trial.

 • Trial/Appeal.
 A plaintiff can opt for either a jury trial or one to be decided by a judge.
 Even when the verdict is issued, the trial is not over as the defendant has the right to appeal the decision to a higher court.
 This can continue the process for several years as the case is retried.

 • Collection of damages—The final step is to actually collect the damages from the defendant.
 This may also be a complicated process as it may be necessary to seize assets from the defendant including savings or property.

 Our Experienced Lawyers At The Law Office Of Wolf & Pravato Can Help!